Oregon Consumers are Protected

 In 2013, Oregon passed SB 414, which allows DCBS to directly pursue restitution for any damages a consumer suffers if an insurer violates the state Insurance Code.
 This is a fast, fair, and affordable way to protect consumers.

-This legislation will expand litigation and stretch the state government’s ability to investigate complaints.
-At a time when Oregonians are being pinched by the high cost of living and state resources are tight, the Legislature should reject this bill.
+HB 4098 will open the door to frivolous lawsuits and turn the state’s investigative arm into a tool for personal injury lawyers – not everyday Oregonians.
+At a time when Oregonians are being pinched by the high cost of living and the state is facing severe budget challenges, the Legislature should reject this legislation.